About CLEAR Calculus

 Labs: Cooperative labs engage students in challenging problems requiring them to select, perform, and evaluate actions that support their construction of powerful mathematical ideas.

-Applicability: Instructional activities effectively incorporate applications to the extent that they support students in identifying mathematical relationships, making and justifying claims, and generalizing across contexts to extract common mathematical structure.
-The applicability of CLEAR Calculus resources not only ensures that students develop useful tools, but provide a foundation of meaning for reasoning about the abstract foundations of those tools.
+Accessibility: Instructional activities provide accessibility to powerful concepts to the extent that they support students in identifying mathematical relationships, making and justifying claims, and generalizing across contexts to extract common mathematical structure.
+The accessibility of CLEAR Calculus resources not only ensures that students develop useful tools, but provide a foundation of meaning for reasoning about the abstract foundations of those tools.

 Rigor: Instructional activities are rigorous to the extent that they require students to engage in problem-solving activity whose structure reflects that of the underlying mathematics to be learned.
 The rigor of CLEAR Calculus resources supports students in developing productive understandings that can serve as a strong foundation for further study in math and science.